 Having the skills and experience to control your motorcycle will make you a much safer rider.
-Control means being able to make it go where you want and at the right speed, to keep it balanced and stop it effectively.
+Control means being able to make it go where you want, at the right speed, keep it balanced and stop effectively.

-This section gives you some tips on how to keep good control of your motorcycle, having the correct body position and using the controls correctly.
-To perfect them, you’ll need lots of practice and training from a skilled and experienced motorcyclist.
+Here are some tips on how to keep good control of your motorcycle, have the correct body position and use the controls correctly.
+You’ll need lots of practice and training from a skilled and experienced motorcyclist.
 It’s a good idea to take training and refresher courses at an approved motorcycle training school.

-To control the motorcycle properly, your body must be in the correct position and the controls should be adjusted so that you can operate them easily.
+To control the motorcycle properly, your body must be in the correct position and the controls adjusted so you can operate them easily.

 Have your elbows slightly bent, but not away from your body.
 As well as being more comfortable, this position gives you more strength for steering.

 It also allows you to hold your body back in the seat when you brake hard, and to absorb any shocks coming from the front wheel.